Josephrp/DataTonic/README.md

 - ask data tonic to create targetted sales strategies : now DataTonic is your sales assistant !

 **Data Tonic is the first multi-nested agent-builder-of-agents!**

+## How Data Tonic Was Created

+DataTonic Team started by evaluating multiple models against the new google/gemini models , testing all functions.
+Based on our evaluation results we optimized default prompts and created new prompts and prompt pipeline configurations.

+Learn more about using TruLens and our scientific method in the [evaluation folder](https://github.com/Tonic-AI/DataTonic/tree/main/evaluation).
+We share our results in the [evaluation/results](https://github.com/Tonic-AI/DataTonic/tree/main/evaluation/results) folder.

+**you can also replicate our evaluation by following the instructions in #Easy Deploy**

 ## How it works :